 Take 1 cup of the marinara and evenly coat bottom of each pan.
 Next lay a sheet of pasta down in each.
 Spread some of the ricotta mixture on each sheet and top with 3 cups of baby spinach.

-Add another sheet of pasta, then some more ricotta and spread half of the butternut squash over each lasagna.
+Add another sheet of pasta, then some more ricotta and spread half of the butternut squash, mashing up any larger pieces, over each lasagna.